What is actinic keratosis?

 Or it may be the same color as the skin and a change you feel rather than see.
 The

 scale or crust may be horny, dry, and rough.
-In some cases, the lesion may itch or
+In some cases, the spot may itch or have

-Sometimes the lesions come and go, often coming back after sun exposure.
-Often you
+Sometimes the spots come and go, often coming back after sun exposure.
+Often you will

-Actinic keratoses that develop on the lip are called actinic cheilitis.
-They can cause
+AKs that develop on the lip are called actinic cheilitis.
+They can cause the lips

 How is actinic keratosis diagnosed?

-AKs are often diagnosed when a person sees a doctor about a skin change they’ve noticed.
+AKs are often diagnosed when a person sees a healthcare provider about a skin change

 You may be sent to a dermatologist.
-This is a doctor with special training to treat
+This is a healthcare provider with special training

-skin problems.
-A special light, magnifying lens, or camera may be used to get a very
+to treat skin problems.
+A special light, magnifying lens, or camera may be used to

-A healthcare provider can often diagnose actinic keratosis by looking at and feeling
+A healthcare provider can often diagnose a AK by looking at and feeling the area on

-the area on your skin.
-But sometimes actinic keratosis can be hard to tell apart from
+your skin.
+But sometimes AK can be hard to tell apart from skin cancer.
+You may need

-skin cancer.
-You will likely need a biopsy.
-This is when small pieces of tissue are
+a biopsy.
+This is when small pieces of tissue are taken from the spot.
+These samples

 How is actinic keratosis treated?

-Treatment for AK aims to remove or destroy the lesion and limit scarring as much as
+Treatment for AK aims to remove or destroy the spot and limit scarring as much as

 possible.
 It may include:

 Cryotherapy.
-This treatment freezes lesions that can be seen on the skin.
+This treatment freezes spots that can be seen on the skin.
 This is the treatment

 most often used.